-Your boots are one of the most important pieces of gear you’ll bring with you on any mountain hunt, including the rugged terrain that we hunt here in northern British Columbia.
+Your boots are one of the most important pieces of gear you’ll bring with you on any mountain hunt.
+The rugged terrain that we hunt here in northern British Columbia demands solid footwear.
 Boots, rain gear, and of course your weapon are the critical items that could ruin or end a trip if they fail.
 We receive questions from our hunters each year about the boots we recommend.
 We will try and answer some of those questions here.

-Our first recommendation is to try on several different brands of boots.
-Kenetrek and Zamberlan are two of our favorites but try several to find one that fits your feet best.
+Our first recommendation is to start by trying on high quality boots.
+Our go-to hunting boots are from Schnee’s, and we’d recommend trying on several models to find one that fits your feet best.
 Make sure they feel snug but not tight and that you don’t feel a lot of heel slip as you walk.
 Pay special attention to pressure points like the balls of your feet and other places that most commonly form blisters.
 If they’re not comfortable in the store, they won’t be comfortable on the mountain.

-Once you’ve settled on a brand of boot that seems to be the most comfortable, models within that brand should all fit consistently.
-So next, let’s talk about the features that you should look for in a boot.
-The first thing is Gore-Tex or a similar waterproof, breathable membrane.
+Once you’ve settled on a type of boot that seems to be the most comfortable, let’s talk about the features that you should look for in a specific model.
+The first thing is a waterproof, breathable membrane.
 Don’t consider a boot without it.
 Our hunters need to be prepared for every kind of weather condition – rain, snow and sun.
-A boot with Gore-Tex or an equivalent is mandatory.
+A waterproof, breathable hunting boot is mandatory.

 3. Minimum Boot Height